 That's why, in the 114th Congress, I proposed an amendment to the House Rules implementing a system that will help support the nation-wide push for a BBA.
 The rule will allow the U.S. House of Representatives to track, document and count the number of incoming Article V Constitutional Convention petitions from state legislatures.
 I was proud to see this rule pass in a vote on the House Floor in January 2015.

-I am also pursuing a strategy through Congress to pass a BBA.
-On January 13, 2016, I introduced House Joint Resolution 81, a bipartisan constitutional amendment which would restrict the federal government from spending more than it receives.
+I am also pursuing a strategy through Congress to pass a Balanced Budget Amendment.
+On July 27, 2017, I introduced House Joint Resolution 110, a bipartisan constitutional amendment which would restrict the federal government from spending more than it receives.
 The resolution would amend the United States Constitution, which will require a two-thirds majority of each house of Congress to approve it, and then subsequent ratification by 38 states.
-Whether we start with Congress or at the state level, I hope we will continue getting closer to the passage of the BBA to the United States Constitution.
+Whether we start with Congress or at the state level, I hope we will continue getting closer to the passage of the BBA to the United States Constitution.’

-We face this tough economy not as Republicans or Democrats, but as Americans.
+We face the national debt not as Republicans or Democrats, but as Americans.
 Our debt cannot be blamed on one President or one party because it was created by many years of uncontrolled spending and borrowing.
 However, the time for a serious measure that balances our budget and works to fix this pending disaster is now.